mjcaisse/cppnow-website/src/pages/about/individual_sponsors.md

 ### Boost Summer of Code

 The BSoC program is modeled after the [Google Summer of Code](https://developers.google.com/open-source/gsoc/) program, in which Boost is a long time participant.
 Like GSoC, BSoC projects provide funding for students to work on specific Boost Library projects over the summer.
-BSoC is designed to supplement the GSoC program by allowing Boost to accept students that would otherwise be rejected by GSoC due to funding or eligibility.
+BSoC is designed to supplement the GSoC program by allowing Boost to accept students that would otherwise be rejected by GSoC due to limited funding or eligibility.

 ### C++Now Student/Volunteer Program

-Each year, the conference helps a small group of young programmers attend the conference.
+Each year, the conference gives financial support to a small group of young programmers covering expenses to attend the conference.
 In exchange, the volunteers help the C++Now staff in running the conference.

-Contributions to the Boost Scholarship Fund are earmarked* to support these programs and can be made in any amount, but specific benefits attach at certain sponsorship levels.
-Donations are made to the Boost Foundation, a 501(c)(3) public charity and are fully tax-deductable to the extent permitted by law.
+Contributions to the Boost Scholarship Fund are earmarked* to support these programs and can be made in any amount, but {% if site.current_year_online %}specific recognition is given at certain sponsorship levels.
+Recognized levels for 2021 are Gold $200, Silver $100, and Bronze $50.{% else %}specific benefits attach at certain sponsorship levels.{% endif %} Donations are made to the Boost Foundation, a 501(c)(3) public charity and are fully tax-deductable to the extent permitted by law.
 Credit card transactions are made through our partner Krueger Event Management, which manages the C++Now event.
 Donors will receive a disclosure statement indicating the fair market value of any tangible benefits received.

 **Are you a student who will volunteer in exchange for a ticket?
 Not a student, just want to volunteer?<br>[Learn how to apply to the Student/Volunteer Program](/about/volunteer_program/)**

+{% if site.current_year_online %}{% else %}
 #### Gold Scholarship Sponsor Level

 The Gold Level Sponsorship is $500 and has these benefits: